African swine fever (ASF)

 African swine fever is one of the most important viral diseases in pigs.
-It is a systemic disease and is notifiable on most countries.
+It is a systemic disease and is notifiable in most countries, that affects domestic and wild swine.
+There are no effective vaccines or treatments.
+It does not affect humans.

 Lactating piglets